trimstray/nginx-admins-handbook/doc/RULES.md

   > The `add_header` directive works in the `if`, `location`, `server`, and `http` scopes.
 The `proxy_*_header` directives works in the `location`, `server`, and `http` contexts.
 These directives are inherited from the previous level if and only if there are no `add_header` or `proxy_*_header` directives defined on the current level.

-  > But if you use it in multiple contexes only the lowest occurrences are used.
+  > If you use them in multiple contexes only the lowest occurrences are used.
 So if you specify it in the `server` and `location` contexts (even if you hide different header) only the one of them in the `location` block are used.
 To prevent this situation, you should define a common config snippet for all contexts and use it on each level.

+  > The most predictable solution is include your file with all headers at the `location` level.
+So, you should only include it in each individual `location` where you want these headers to be sent.

-  > In my opinion, the best solution is use an include file with your global headers and add it to the `http` context.
-Alternative, you should set up other include file with your server/domain specific configuration (but always with your global headers!
-You have to repeat it in the lowest contexts) and add it to the `server` contexts.
+  > In my opinion, also good solution is use an include file with your global headers and add it to the `http` context.
+You should also set up other include file with your server/domain specific configuration (but always with your global headers!
+You have to repeat it in the lowest contexts) and add it to the `server/location` contexts.

   > There are solutions to this such as using an alternative module like a [headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module) for define specific headers in you `server` or `location` blocks.

   There is a [great explanation](https://www.keycdn.com/support/nginx-add_header) of the problem:

   > _Therefore, let’s say you have an http block and have specified the `add_header` directive within that block.
 Then, within the http block you have 2 server blocks - one for HTTP and one for HTTPs._
   >